 #3.
 Brazil Nuts

-If you can make room for them, they’ll also provide you with good levels of zinc, calcium and vitamin E and antioxidants.
+If you can make room for them, they’ll also provide you with good levels of zinc, calcium, vitamin E and antioxidants.
 Moreover, they are heart-protective and have been shown to lower the risk of cardiovascular disease.

 In addition to all of these, 1 tablespoon (7 g) of ground flaxseed contains 27.4 mg of magnesium, which is plenty for such a small amount, and has 37 calories and only 0.1 g net carbs – pretty amazing, right?

-Moreover, flaxseed is a good source of phosphorus, copper, and manganese, so if you haven’t added it to your diet yet, give it a try.
+Moreover, flaxseed is a good source of phosphorus, copper, manganese, and fiber.
+So if you haven’t added it to your diet yet, give it a try.

 #5.
 Cocoa and Dark Chocolate

-Cocoa, the main ingredient in dark chocolate, contains lots of antioxidants, and as such scores even better than tea.
-Consuming dark chocolate in moderate amounts has been shown to be heart-protective and to enhance mood, so there’s no reason to fear it (r, r, r).
+Cocoa, the main ingredient in dark chocolate, contains lots of antioxidants.
+It even scores higher than tea.
+Consuming dark chocolate in moderate amounts has been shown to be heart-protective and mood-enhancing, so there’s no reason to fear it (4, 5, 6).

 Artichokes are somewhat less popular, but are an amazing food nevertheless, and are rather low in carbs.
 One medium boiled artichoke (of approx. 120 g) contains about 50 mg magnesium and 63 calories.